Decomposed Richelot isogenies of Jacobian varieties of curves of genus 3: Introduction

 \section{Introduction}

-Isogeny-based cryptosystem is one of the candidates of post-quantum cryptosystem.
-The system of supersingular elliptic curves is now well examined and achieves a great success (cf. Costello \cite{C}, for instance).
+Isogeny-based cryptosystem, for example SIKE (Supersingular Isogeny Key Encapsulation), is one of the candidates of post-quantum cryptosystem.
+The system of supersingular elliptic curves is now well examined and achieves a great success (cf. Jao-De Feo \cite{JF} and Costello \cite{C}, for instance).
 As a next step, it is natural for researchers to investigate higher genus cases.
 In the case of genus 2, many such trials are already done (cf. Takashima \cite{T}, Castryck--Decru--Smith \cite{CDS} and Costello--Smith \cite{CS}, for instance) and we know now fairly well the structure of graph of superspecial curves of genus 2 for $(2, 2)$-isogenies (cf. Ibukiyama--Katsura--Oort \cite{IKO}, Katsura--Takashima \cite{KT}, Florit--Smith \cite{FS} and Jordan--Zaytman \cite{JZ}).
-As for the case of genus 3, Richelot isogenies outgoing from hyperelliptic curves with tractable isotropic subgroups are studied (cf. Smith \cite{S}, for instance), and also Richelot isogenies outgoing from products of 3 elliptic curves are very well analyzed (cf. Howe--Lepr\'evost- Poonen \cite{HLP}), but general cases seem not to be well examined yet.
+As for the case of genus 3, Richelot isogenies outgoing from the Jacobian varieties of hyperelliptic curves with tractable isotropic subgroups are studied (cf. Smith \cite{S}, for instance), and also Richelot isogenies outgoing from products of 3 elliptic curves are very well analyzed (cf. Howe--Lepr\'evost- Poonen \cite{HLP}), but general cases seem not to be well examined yet.

-In this paper, we examine the decomposed Richelot isogenies outgoing from nonsingular projective curves $C$ of genus 3 defined over an algebraically closed field $k$ of characteristic $p \neq 2$.
-The Richelot isogeny is a $(2, 2, 2)$-isogeny outgoing from the Jacobian variety $J(C)$ (for the precise definition, see Section 2).
-Note that decomposed Richelot isogenies play important roles to analyze the security of cryptosystems constructed by isogeny graph (see Costello--Smith \cite{CS}).
-As a problem of mathematics, it is also interesting to examine when algebraic curves have decomposed Richelot isogenies.
+In this paper, we examine the decomposed Richelot isogenies outgoing from the Jacobian varieties $J(C)$ of non-singular projective curves $C$ of genus 3 defined over an algebraically closed field $k$ of characteristic $p \neq 2$.
+A Richelot isogeny is a $(2, 2, 2)$-isogeny outgoing from the Jacobian variety $J(C)$ (cf. Definition \ref{Richelot isogeny}).
+Note that decomposed Richelot isogenies (cf. Definition \ref{Richelot isogeny}) play important roles to analyze the security of cryptosystems constructed by isogeny graph (see Costello--Smith \cite{CS}).
+From a theoretical point of view, it is also interesting to examine when Jacobian varieties have decomposed Richelot isogenies.
 In this paper, we show the following two theorems (for the definition of long automorphism of order 2, see Section 3).

 {\bf Theorem I}.
-Let $C$ be a nonsingular projective curve of genus 3.
+Let $C$ be a non-singular projective curve of genus 3.
 Then, there exists a decomposed Richelot isogeny outgoing from $J(C)$ if and only if $C$ has a long automorphism of order 2.